-We have audited the financial statements of Golden Spike Resources Corp. (the "Company"), which comprise the statements of financial position as at August 31, 2021 and 2020, and the statements of loss and comprehensive loss, changes in equity and cash flows for the year ended August 31, 2021 and for the period from incorporation on January 14, 2020 to August 31, 2020, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Golden Spike Resources Corp. (the "Company"), which comprise the consolidated statements of financial position as at August 31, 2022 and 2021, and the consolidated statements of loss and comprehensive loss, changes in equity and cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies (collectively, the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at August 31, 2021 and 2020, and its financial performance and its cash flows for the periods then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at August 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.